genomicepidemiology/flankophile/README.md

 If you want to rerun the pipeline with new config settings, you must look in the config file [config.yaml](config.yaml) and take note of the numbered sections.
 If you want to change parameters, you must delete all output with a number equal to or higher than the number of the section.
 You simply delete output in descending order starting with 99 and down to where you do not want to rerun anymore.
 Snakemake will rerun these parts of the pipeline with the new config settings when you give the run command `snakemake --use-conda --cores 39` again.

+Step 1 is the most time-consuming step.
+If you want to rerun the pipeline with other parameters for steps 2-4 then you can save time by deleting the files for the other steps but keeping the files starting with 1.

 You must delete the entire output folder if you want to rerun the pipeline from the start.